 ADeC stands for Arts Development in East Cambridgeshire.
-ADeC is an independent company limited by guarantee and a registered charity, with funding from East Cambridgeshire District Council.
-ADeC is responsible for the development and delivery of the arts in East Cambridgeshire, offering a wide ranging arts development programme in partnership with professional and amateur arts organisations and providing active support to groups and projects based in the District.
+ADeC is an independent company limited by guarantee and a registered charity, ADeC is committed to the development and delivery of the arts in East Cambridgeshire, offering a wide ranging arts development programme in partnership with professional and amateur arts organisations and providing active support to groups and projects based in the District.

 ADeC Friends & Membership schemes